Shomrim (neighborhood watch group): Magen Chicago Shomrim

+MAGEN Chicago Shomrim is a 501(c)(3) non-profit community safety organization based in Skokie, Illinois.
+Serving the Jewish community in the Chicago metropolitan area, the organization was founded in 2016 by Chiam Naiditch as CCL Shul Members.
+It began as an effort to empower the community to protect their homes, synagogues, and neighborhoods, and now works closely with local law enforcement agencies.
+The organization operates the Shul Alert Channel, which is tied into most local synagogues, enabling direct communication and coordinated response.
+The SkyWatch drone program provides aerial overwatch at community events, monitored from its specialized drone van.
+The organization operates several fixed drone docks strategically positioned throughout their service area, which can be remotely deployed from a computer.

 Los Angeles Shmira

 The Los Angeles Shmira Safety Patrol was founded in 2009 in the Pico/Robertson area of Los Angeles.
 After a slow start, a former member of the Guardian Angels joined and helped revitalize the patrol.
 LA Shmira works closely with the Los Angeles Police Department's Olympic Division and coordinates with the South Robertson District Council's Safety Committee.
 LA Shmira currently has 4 dispatchers and 20 volunteer responders, including three Rabbis.